Critical Reading in the Social Sciences

 Another strategy is for the instructor to provide reading questions a few days before the readings are due.
 These can include standard questions, such as “what is the author’s argument?” and “how does his / her argument relate to the readings that preceded it?”
-Or, the questions can be more specific to the article, such as asking them to define key concepts in the reading.
+Or the questions can be more specific to the article, such as asking for definitions of key concepts in the reading.
 The questions provide students with guidance about how to read texts and help focus class discussion around salient points.
 Also, teachers can provide extra incentive by offering extra credit to students who submit satisfactory written responses to the questions.

 Discuss Reading Strategies